SecOntologyLab/5G-hybrid-threats/README.md

 ## License

-The 5G Hybrid Threat Ontology is licensed under CC-BY 4.0.
+The Preliminary Ontology and the 5G Hybrid Threat Ontology are licensed under CC-BY 4.0.
 All accompanying scripts and code are licensed under the MIT License.

 ## Acknowledgments